Copper River (Alaska): History

 The name of the river comes from the abundant copper deposits along the upper river that were used by Alaska Native population and then later by settlers from the Russian Empire and the United States.
 Extraction of the copper resources was problematic due to navigation difficulties at the river's mouth.
 The construction of the Copper River and Northwestern Railway from Cordova through the upper river valley from 1908 to 1911 allowed widespread extraction of the mineral resources, in particular from the Kennecott Mine, discovered in 1898.
 The mine was abandoned in 1938 and is now a ghost town tourist attraction and historic district maintained by the National Park Service.

 Copper River Highway (Alaska Route 10) runs from Cordova to the lower Copper River near Childs Glacier, following the old railroad route and ending at the reconstructed Million Dollar Bridge across the river.
 The Tok Cut-Off (Alaska Route 1) follows the Copper River Valley on the north side of the Chugach Mountains.

 Fisheries

 The river's famous salmon runs arise from the use of the river watershed by over 2 million salmon each year for spawning.
 The extensive runs result in many unique varieties, prized for their fat content.
-The river's commercial salmon season is very brief, beginning in May for chinook salmon and sockeye salmon for periods lasting days or hours at a time.
-Sport fishing by contrast is open all year long, but peak season on the Copper River lasts from August to September when the coho salmon runs.
+The river's commercial salmon season is very brief, beginning in May for chinook salmon, and sockeye salmon for periods lasting mere hours or several days at a time.
+Sport fishing by contrast is open all year-long, but peak season on the Copper River lasts from August to September, when the coho salmon runs.
 The fisheries are co-managed by the Alaska Department of Fish and Game (ADF&G) and the Department of the Interior Federal Subsistence Board.
-Management data are obtained primarily by ADF&G at the Miles Lake sonar station and the native village of Eyak at the Baird Canyon and Canyon Creek research stations.
+Management data is obtained primarily by ADF&G at the Miles Lake sonar station and via the native village of Eyak at the Baird Canyon and Canyon Creek research stations.